jcrucesdeveloper/TEDISA/docs/type_system_second_iteration.md

 **Constraints:**

-- Dimension must be in range [-n-1, n] where n is the number of dimensions
+- Dimension must be in range [-n - 1, n] where n is the number of dimensions

 ```python
 # IndexError - Dimension out of range